Skip to content

 scale_y = self.height / height

-return F.keypoint_scale(keypoint, scale_x, scale_y)
+return fgeometric.keypoints_scale(keypoints, scale_x, scale_y)

-def get_transform_init_args_names(self) -> Tuple[str, ...]:
+def get_transform_init_args_names(self) -> tuple[str, ...]:

-class SmallestMaxSize (max_size=1024, interpolation=1, always_apply=False, p=1) [view source on GitHub]
+class SmallestMaxSize (max_size=1024, interpolation=1, mask_interpolation=0, always_apply=None, p=1) [view source on GitHub]

 Rescale an image so that minimum side is equal to max_size, keeping the aspect ratio of the initial image.